-As a poor teenager growing up in Los Angeles, Beck found solace and safety in his local library's music section, discovering old folk, country and blues records.
-In a 2015 "Letter To My Younger Self" for "The Big Issue," Beck recalled those pre-internet days and how his restless search for information led him down unlikely roads—a spontaneous trip to London without a suitcase or coat (he had to borrow money to get back home), watching spaghetti Westerns in two-dollar movie theatres, or working a minimum wage job (Beck was never a slacker).
+As a poor teenager growing up in Los Angeles, Beck found comfort in his local library's music section, discovering old folk, country and blues records.
+In a 2015 "Letter To My Younger Self" for "The Big Issue," Beck recalled those pre-internet days and how his restless search for information led him down unlikely roads—a spontaneous trip to London without a suitcase or coat (he had to borrow money to get back home), watching spaghetti Westerns in two-dollar movie theatres, or working a minimum wage job.

 "Almost everyone I knew worked menial labor on minimum wage – we all had jobs, we took whatever we could get," wrote Beck.
 "We didn’t have any money.
 The whole slacker thing was just incredibly condescending and wrong.
 It was a way to marginalize an entire generation."

 The sardonic bite of "Loser" might have helped vault Beck Hansen into a label deal and a career, but it was almost regarded as a novelty song.
 Its loopy, self-deprecating refrain—"I'm a loser, baby, so why don't you kill me"—wasn't a confession, but a challenge, especially by mid-1994 as rock music reeled from the tragic loss of Kurt Cobain, the grunge scene's most definitive voice, to suicide.
 Beck's genial, surreal humor, laced with his clever union of hip hop, electronic and folk music, was a resurrection and a much-needed diversion from grunge's self-destructive streak.
 Beck's "official" debut album, Mellow Gold (actually his third, not counting his early '90s indie releases, Golden Feelings and Stereopathic Soulmanure) was released in March 1994.
 Just weeks after Cobain's death in early April, "Loser," first released in 1993, charted in Billboard's Top 10.